John Richard Stephens

 includes all of them, along with some rare

 pieces by Mark Twain.
-Here's just one example:
+Here's

-compliment Confederate General Pillow, wrote a
+General Pillow, wrote a notice of him, in which

-notice of him, in which the General was called
+the General was called the 'battle-scarred

-the 'battle-scarred hero,' but the typesetter
+hero,' but the typesetter made the phrase read,

-made the phrase read, the 'battle-scared
+the 'battle-scared

 hero.'
 On